 Having cancer can cause a range of emotions.
 You might find your usual ways of coping are no longer enough.
-This page provides tips for ways to cope with the emotional impact of cancer.

 It is not uncommon to feel shocked or numb and find it difficult to take things in.
 You may feel angry, sad, fearful or anxious.
 Some people may find it hard to believe this is happening to them, others may blame themselves or something or someone.
 Others may withdraw from families and friends.